-- 4.15.26 Disposal of rejected produce and waste materials should have documented records. - 4.15.27 Farm waste management plan should be properly documented including the: types of waste products generated by property activities, practices to minimize waste generation, reuse or recycling of waste, and storage and disposal of waste. - 4.15.28 Out of date documents are disposed and only current versions of documents relevant to good agricultural practice are used. - 4.15.29 Written and/or documentary accounts should be kept which enables the official or officially recognized certification body/authority to trace the origin, nature and quantities of all raw materials bought and the use of such materials.
+4.15.8.4 Written and/or documentary accounts should be kept which enables the official or officially recognized certification body/authority to trace the origin, nature and qualities of all raw materials bought and the use of such materials.
 In addition, written and/or documentary account should be kept of the nature, quantities, and consignees of all agricultural products sold.
 Quantities sold directly to the final consumers should preferably accounted on a daily basis.

-4.16 Internal self-inspection
+4.16 Internal Self-Inspection